 1. How can I contribute?

-Contributions of new and updated information on games, photographs and images of games and game instructions, and the history and origins of games is most welcome!
+Contributions of new and updated information on games, photographs and images of games and game instructions, and the history and origins of games and game companies are most welcome!

 Please contact us through our contact form.

-Once we hear from you, we’ll send you an email address where you can email images and other information for review and potential inclusion on GameCatalog.org
+Once we hear from you, we’ll send you instructions for sending us images and other information for review and potential inclusion on GameCatalog.org

 2. How can I date my games?